SoTrxII/Pandora-cooking-server/README.md

     + Description : Process the recording identified by *recording_id*.
     + Query string arguments :
         + format : Audio codec/extension wanted
-            + copy : Copy the raw ogg streams for each users.
-This option isn't compatible with the mix format.
+            + copy : Copy the raw ogg streams for each user.
+This option isn't compatible with the mix container.
             + oggflac
             + aac
             + he-aac : Be careful, this one is platform-dependant.
 See [limitations](#known-limitations--trivia).